Visual Arts and Design Diploma

 - Studio Options (12 credits)**, chosen from 3000-Level Art (AR) or 2000-Level Digital Design (DD)

 *Students should consult with an advisor to select an option that meets the requirements of their educational goal.
 Bachelor of Fine Arts students must take a university transferable (UT) option.

 **DD1160 paired with DD1170 will qualify as a 2000-level Digital Design option.
 AR2350 will also qualify as a 2000-level Digital Design option.

-Students must successfully complete the diploma curriculum outlined above to receive a Diploma in Visual Arts and Design.
-If you meet these requirements, please complete a Parchment Application form, available from Student Services.
+Students must successfully complete the diploma curriculum outlined above to be eligible for a Diploma in Visual Arts and Design.
+Once you have completed all program requirements, please apply to graduate.